Carthage College: Rankings

-The Institute for International Education placed Carthage no. 4 among baccalaureate institutions for student participation in short-term study abroad in 2013–2014.
+Carthage College was tied for 37th among Regional Universities Midwest in the 2025 U.S. News & World Report rankings of Best Colleges.
+The Institute for International Education placed Carthage 4th among baccalaureate institutions for student participation in short-term study abroad in 2013–2014.
 In The Princeton Reviews 2016 rankings, Carthage was among 159 schools listed as a Best Midwestern College.

 From 2008 through 2016, 17 students from the college won Fulbright fellowships.
 In 2016, the college was named a top Fulbright producer.